 What is Currently Happening?

 The Research Working Group met for the first time in August 2020.
 The Experiment Station Committee on Organization and Policy (ESCOP) of APLU nominated representatives to work with NIFA to design the new reporting module for capacity-funded research.
-The group will help NIFA design the research module for AREERA-funded programs (Hatch regular, Hatch Multistate, and Evans-Allen).
+The group has been helping NIFA design the research initiation module for AREERA-funded programs (Hatch regular, Hatch Multistate, and Evans-Allen).

 Both working groups will collaborate on improving reporting, currently carried out in multiple systems and through reports identified as redundant and inefficient.
 The goal is to streamline the process to reduce the overall burden.
 The working groups will then tackle the remaining capacity research programs.
 In the final stage, NIFA will address the reporting needs of competitive programs.

 All applications under NIFA Reporting Portal, including POW and REEport, will be retired as their features are built into the new system.
-Access to the legacy POW application was the first to be removed, and NIFA has transitioned all POW reports and data to the REEIS site, LMD, and the Data Gateway.
+Access to the legacy POW application was the first to be removed.
+NIFA is moving all POW reports and data to the REEIS site, LMD, and the Data Gateway.
 Following its data retention policy, NIFA will retire and archive POW's data according to Federal regulations.
 LMD features are being studied and share much in common with the Data Gateway already, which will serve any intervening needs when LMD is retired.

-Members of the Extension Working Group and other land-grant volunteers have been participating in usability testing of the Critical Issues and Extension Program features in the new Portal.
+Members of the Working Groups and other land-grant volunteers have participated in usability testing of the Critical Issues, the Extension Program features, and the Research Project features in the NRS.
 This is part of NIFA’s human-centered design approach to delivering intuitive, high-quality software.
 The response to the new features has been very positive.
 Most importantly, the testers provided constructive feedback that will be used to further improve the system.
 NIFA takes this approach very seriously and has implemented every single one of the recommendations made to date.
-If you are interested in participating in future usability testing, send an email to firstname.lastname@example.org.
+If you are interested in participating in future usability testing, send an email to email@example.com.

 what to expect next

-The Annual Report of Accomplishments and Results and OGFM Supplemental Form will be collected in a similar manner to FY 2019.
-NIFA will ask Institutions to update their primary contact who will be responsible for submitting the Annual Report of OGFM Supplemental to NIFA.
+How the Annual Report of Accomplishments and Results and OGFM Supplemental Form will be collected for FY 2021 is yet to be determined.
 If guidance changes, NIFA will provide it well in advance.
-The due date will remain April 1, 2021.
-Templates and guidance for the Annual Report and OGFM Supplemental can be found under Reporting Resources.
+The due date will remain April 1, 2022.

 NIFA Reporting System (nrs) new